|I felt the earth move.

 Tragedies help us put things in order of importance.

-This is not a good time to be concerned about design history.
+This is not the time to be concerned about design history.

-I left to donate blood but was too late.
+I left the unusually quiet campus to donate blood but was too late.
 People were stationed in the parking lot to turn away the people arriving to donate.
 The turnout had been overwhelming; there was no longer a need for blood.
-I felt depressed.
 I was going to give blood as a way of helping, of participating in the response.
 Now, I couldn't.
 I felt empty, alone, and disconnected.
 I just sat in the car in that parking lot.
 Now what?
 I drove around quietly and went home.
 I went to the gym that night to work out some of my anxiety and depression.
-I didn't know what was so upsetting - was it the innocence lost; the anger at humanity; the disruption of our relative serenity; or the helpless feeling of not knowing how to help, how to make a difference, or how to make things better.
-I still don't know.
+I didn't know what was so upsetting - was it the innocence lost; the anger at another human; the disruption of our relative serenity; or the helpless feeling of not knowing how to help, how to make a difference, or how to make things better.

 Thursday, April 20